Skip to content

 Forgetting your passphrase is a bigger problem.
 There is no way to recover it using your seed phrase.
 So, you may have to leverage a recovery expert.

 Hardware wallets are electronic devices.
 So, like any other device, they can malfunction.
-This can be a result of a hardware or software issue.
-So, how do you deal with this?
+It can be a result of a hardware or software issue.

-If it’s a hardware issue, it may be that your wallet is damaged.
-It can also be that your wallet is at the end of its life cycle – it’s old and its circuits are failing.
+If it’s a hardware issue, your wallet may be damaged.
+It can also be that your wallet is at the end of its life cycle.
+An example of this is your wallet could be old, and its circuits are failing.

 Whatever the case, getting a new hardware wallet is the easiest course of action.
 You can then use your seed phrase to recover your wallet addresses, giving you access to your crypto via your new hardware wallet.